jcus/leaflet-challenge/README.md

-# Leaflet - Visualizing Data with Leaflet :signal_strength:
+# Leaflet - Visualizing Data with Leaflet

 ## Summary :signal_strength:

 USGS Earthquake Data Visualization with Leaflet

 Welcome to the United States Geological Survey, or USGS for short.
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 As a new hire, you will be helping them out with an exciting new project!